 207.105 Contents of written acquisition plans.

-In addition to the requirements of FAR 7.105, planners shall follow the procedures at .
+In addition to the requirements of FAR 7.105, planners shall follow the procedures at PGI 207.105 .

 207.106 Additional requirements for major systems.

 (b)(1)(A) The contracting officer is prohibited by 10 U.S.C.
 2305(d)(4)(A) from requiring offers for development or production of major systems that would enable the Government to use technical data to competitively reprocure identical items or components of the system if the item or component were developed exclusively at private expense, unless the contracting officer determines that—